darasus/ai-blog/content/how-to-eat-healthy-on-a-busy-schedule.md

   tissues in your body.
 Plants are rich in vitamins, minerals, and antioxidants – all of which can help you maintain a healthy body.
 You also need to be open to eating frozen foods, as they can be just as nutritious as fresh produce.
+intro: >-
+  Eating healthy on a busy schedule is no easy task.
+It’s not like we all have hours to cook and prep the perfect meal after a long day at school or work.
+So how are we supposed to eat right when there’s barely time to even pick up fast food?
+Well, the answer isn’t as hard as you might think… If you are ready to take control of your diet, then read on…

+  If you feel like your life is always in hyper-speed and there’s never enough hours in the day to get everything done, then you know exactly how these pressures can lead to unhealthy eating habits.
+But that doesn’t have to be the case forever.
+Even with a busy schedule, it is totally possible for anyone to eat healthy meals regularly.
 ---

 ## Make A Plan